awlck/MultiplayerHardcore/README.md

 yet)
 * Close the server on a schedule (i.e. only allow players onto the server at certain times) to ensure nobody grinds away every night and beats the game single-handedly
+* Post death messages to Discord via a webhook.

 ## Dependencies
 * Multiverse-Core (4.2.2) (compile, run)